Police-Data-Accessibility-Project/scrapers/USA/PA/allegheny_county/municipal/pittsburgh/README.md

 - `CLASS_HOURS_2016`
 - `TOTAL_HOURS`

+- `AGE`
+- `GENDER`
+- `RACE`
+- `ARRESTTIME`
+- `ARRESTLOCATION`

 ## Fields unobtainable within our legal guidelines:

+Some data (such as `ARRESTLOCATION` and `INCIDENTLOCATION`) are generalized to protect the privacy of those involved.
+Exact address data is not available to the public.
 ## Data uniformity

+Some data only had .xls files available for download while the rest are in .csv format.
 Are cases or records numbered in a consistent (or inconsistent) way that might be helpful to note?

 ## Sample response